 Julia Boorstin joined CNBC in May 2006 as a general assignment reporter.
-In December 2006, Boorstin became CNBC's media and entertainment reporter working from CNBC's Los Angeles Bureau.
+Later that year, she became CNBC's media and entertainment reporter working from CNBC's Los Angeles Bureau.
 Boorstin covers media with a special focus on the intersection of media and technology.
-In addition, Boorstin reported a documentary on the future of television for the network entitled, "Stay Tuned…The Future of TV."
+In addition, she reported a documentary on the future of television for the network, "Stay Tuned…The Future of TV."

 Boorstin joined CNBC from Fortune magazine where she was a business writer and reporter since 2000, covering a wide range of stories on everything from media companies to retail to business trends.
 During that time, she was also a contributor to "Street Life," a live market wrap-up segment on CNN Headline News.

 In 2003, 2004 and 2006, The Journalist and Financial Reporting newsletter named Boorstin to the "TJFR 30 under 30" list of the most promising business journalists under 30 years old.
-She has also worked for the State Department's delegation to the Organization for Economic Cooperation and Development (O.E.C.D.) and for Vice President Gore's Domestic Policy office.
+She has also worked for the State Department's delegation to the Organisation for Economic Co-operation and Development (OECD) and for Vice President Gore's domestic policy office.

 She graduated with honors from Princeton University with a B.A. in history.
 She was also an editor of The Daily Princetonian.